FACTS ABOUT ALLERGIC ITCH IN DOGS

 REASONS WHY YOUR DOG MIGHT BE ITCHY

-- Describes the signs of several skin diseases that are often caused by allergies
+- Describes the signs of several skin diseases that are often caused by allergies in dogs

 Flea Allergy